rubillos/ByeByeMeta/README.md

 14. Make sure "Format" is set to "HTML"
 15. Click "Media quality", then click "High", then "Save"

 You'll now see a page saying that your information has been requested.
 It will take a little time for Facebook/Instagram to process everything, usuualy just a few minutes.

+**UPDATE: Seems that Meta has been getting *lots* of requests for data, which is slowing things down.
+I had one request take 3 weeks!
+Just keep waiting!**

 You'll get an email and a notification when your data is ready.
 When you receive it, select the notification, then:

 1. Follow the notification and click the "Download" button.
 2. Locate the downloaded .zip file and double click it.